Liezl Coetzee - Sociable Systems

 Resettlement, land acquisition, rights-based approaches.

-Labour systems, worker-centred design, voice suppression.
+Labor systems, worker-centered design, voice suppression.

 Multi-model experiments as research method.